 Lawrence M. Krauss

 Lawrence M. Krauss is director of the Origins Project and Foundation Professor in the School of Earth and Space Exploration at Arizona State University.
-A widely-published theoretical physicist and cosmologist, he is also the author of bestselling books including A Universe from Nothing.
+A widely-published theoretical physicist and cosmologist, his newest book is The Greatest Story Ever Told...So Far: Why Are We Here?
 Krauss is also a member of Scientific American's Board of Advisers.